 In Florence and Naples, attacks have occurred mainly in the vicinity of train stations and in bars and cafes in the city centres.

 - Do not accept drinks from strangers or leave food or drinks unattended.

 - Stick with people you trust in bars and nightclubs.

 Vehicle break-in and theft is also common.
 Popular targets for thieves are unattended campervans or mobile homes, whether parked at camping sites or in the streets in the vicinity of historic sites.
 Many Australians have had their belongings, including passports and other valuables, stolen from unattended vehicles.

 - When you leave your car, make sure it is locked.

 - Whenever you can, use a secure parking facility, especially overnight.

 Civil unrest/Political tension

-Demonstrations and strikes are a common occurrence in Italy.
+Demonstrations and strikes are common in Italy.
 They can cause building closures, particularly in tourist areas, and disruptions to public transport services, including air, shipping, train, bus, tram and taxi services, roadblocks and petrol station closures, leading to delays and cancellations.
-The Italian

-Isolated incidents of violence occur in Italy and can be connected with domestic social or political issues.
-Bombings have been directed at Italian police and the offices of prominent Italian politicians, as well as government institutions, and public and commercial buildings.
+There are isolated incidents of violence in Italy that can be connected with domestic social or political issues.
+Bombings have been directed at Italian police and the offices of prominent Italian politicians as well as government institutions and public and commercial buildings.